Mailis/EstNer/cloud/readme.md

 __SPARQLendpoint/structures/xml__

-	>- web services for machines that take in POST-request and answer either in a format of json or RDF/XML
+	>- web services for machines that take in POST-request and respond answer either in a format of json or RDF/XML

 __errors/index.php__